pytorch/TensorRT/examples/benchmark/README.md

 # Benchmarking

-This is a quick benchmarking application for TRTorch.
+This is a quick benchmarking application for Torch-TensorRT.
 It lets you run supported TorchScript modules both in JIT and TRT and returns the average runtime and throughput.

 ## Compilation / Usage

 Run with bazel:

-> Note: Make sure libtorch and TensorRT are in your LD_LIBRARY_PATH before running, if you need a location you can `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:[WORKSPACE ROOT]/bazel-TRTorch/external/libtorch/lib:[WORKSPACE ROOT]/bazel-TRTorch/external/tensorrt/lib`
+> Note: Make sure libtorch and TensorRT are in your LD_LIBRARY_PATH before running, if you need a location you can `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:[WORKSPACE ROOT]/bazel-Torch-TensorRT/external/libtorch/lib:[WORKSPACE ROOT]/bazel-Torch-TensorRT/external/tensorrt/lib`

 ``` sh
 bazel run //cpp/benchmark --cxxopt="-DNDEBUG" --cxxopt="-DJIT" --cxxopt="-DTRT" -- [PATH TO JIT MODULE FILE] [INPUT SIZE (explicit batch)]